casst01/Sherlock-Tal/README.md

 Great, you have a component!
 The showing of components is handled by controllers.
 Each controller receives the `DatasourceManager` that it can use to get datasources.
 Displaying a component simply consists of getting the datasource and then calling `show` on a ComponentContainer in the frame and passing the component require path and an `args` object containing the datasource.

 ### A More Detailed Example
-This project simply shows a single carousel of Friends.
-For a more advanced example, see the `PhotoAlbums` branch of this project.
-This deals with hadling a select event on a carousel and passing a parameter to the url of a datource before showing another component.
+For a more detailed example, checkout the `Albums` and `AlbumPhotos` components.
+These can be combined together using [TAL Events]() to create a photo album browser.
+The `AlbumPhotos` datasource also utilizes a parameterized url to specify the album id from which to grab the photos.

 ## Things to Note.